 - 1. That she did not receive written notice thirty (30) days prior to the effective date of her separation from service; and/or - 2.
 That she was not afforded one round of lateral competition within her competitive level.

 Employee's Position

-In her Petition for Appeal, Employee submits that 1) her Service Computation Date ("SCD") on the Retention Register was incorrect; 2) she viewed her evaluation online, however, did not sign her evaluation papers during this period; and 3) she did not receive additional service credit for receiving an outstanding performance evaluation.
-10
+In her Petition for Appeal, Employee submits that 1) her Service Computation Date ("SCD") was incorrect; 2) her performance evaluation should have been considered; and 3) she is appealing the RIF process.10

 Agency's Position